philwolstenholme/T4-userscripts/README.md

 Working on a page and need to save your changes but want to keep on editing the page afterwards?
 This adds an option to your Save and Approve dropdown menu to '*Save to a new window*' (or you can press `Ctrl` + `E`).
 Selecting these options submits your changes to T4 but in a new window, so your modify content screen is not affected.

+### 'Proper' modify content links

+Rather than use a T4 specific function fired by an onClick event to take you to an modify content page, this creates a link with a regular href value.
+The advantage is that these can be opened in new tabs whereas links with the onClick="T4_ChangePage(...)" method can't.

 ### Use the ACE editor to make editing raw HTML, CSS, JS or PHP nicer

 [Install via userscripts.org](http://userscripts.org/scripts/show/416373)